pa-ulander/lecbh/Testing.md

-# Testing lecbh with Docker
+# Testing Let's Encrypt Certbot Helper (lecbh) with Docker

 This document explains how to set up a testing environment for the `lecbh` script using Docker, which allows you to safely test the script without affecting your production systems.